Hunger and Nutrition Facts

 What is the relationship between hunger and nutrition?

 This seems an obvious concept — if one doesn’t eat enough food to fill current physiological needs, they feel hunger.
-Hunger can be temporary, such as not having enough to eat for a meal or a day, or can be long lasting when the person does not get enough to eat to maintain his or her physical needs over many days, weeks, months or years.
+Hunger can be temporary, such as not having enough to eat for a meal or a day, or can be enduring when the person does not get enough to eat to maintain his or her physical needs over many days, weeks, months or years.
 When a person has hunger for a sustained period of time, he or she can develop malnutrition, either mild or severe, depending on one’s body needs and food intake.

 Consequences of malnutrition

-The term ‘Chronic malnutrition’ refers to lower intake of nutrients than the body needs over a long period of time.
+The term ‘Chronic malnutrition’ refers to lower intake of nutrients than the body needs over a long period of time (Reinhardt & Fanzo, 2014).
 This type of undernutrition can cause young children to be:

 - stunted in height, underweight,